+Market Studies Project Market Studies Information Store (last update: March 2020) The Information Store is a catalogue of market studies carried out by member agencies, the aim of which is to help in identifying ICN members' market studies experience in particular sectors.
+In this year's update alone there have been over 100 new market studies added to the Information Store.
+In total, the Market Studies Information Store contains details of over 700 market studies from 45 jurisdictions.
 Market Studies Guiding Principles Booklet (2017) The Advocacy Working Group produced a booklet with high-level guiding principles in selecting and conducting market studies, based on the 2016 revised Market Studies Good Practice handbook.
 The booklet aims to offer both case officers and staff responsible for strategic planning and conducting of market studies an understanding of the overarching issues to consider when undertaking market studies.
-International Competition Network Market Studies Information Store (2018) (continued operation) During 2017-2018 the AWG has updated the Market Studies Information Store.
-The Information Store is a catalogue of market studies carried out by member agencies, the aim of which is to help in identifying ICN members' market studies experience in particular sectors.
-In this year's update alone there have been over 100 new market studies added to the Information Store.
-In total, the Market Studies Information Store contains details of over 700 market studies from 45 jurisdictions.
-Market Studies Good Practice Handbook (2016) The Advocacy Working Group updates the Market Studies Good Practice Handbook which was developed in 2012 with the objective of enriching the accumulated experience and learning on the practice of market studies gathered in the 2012 Handbook to account for the experiences of new competition authorities; and to improve the format by making it more user-friendly.
-The Handbook suggests a number of good practices in considering market studies including selecting, planning, launching, carrying out and evaluating market studies.
+Market Studies Good Practice Handbook (2016) The Advocacy Working Group updates the Market Studies Good Practice Handbook which wasdeveloped in 2012 with the objective of enriching the accumulated experience and learning on the practice of market studies gathered in the 2012 Handbook to account for the experiences of new competition authorities; and to improve the format by making it more user-friendly.
+TheHandbook suggests a number of good practices in considering market studies including selecting, planning, launching, carrying out and evaluating market studies.
 Market Studies Project Report (2009) This report analyzes 37 ICN members' market studies experience and practices relating to the definition and purpose, powers to conduct studies, their selection, processes, and outcomes, and measurement of the studies' impact.
-Competition Culture Project Competition Culture Project Report (2015) This report based on a survey of 49 ICN members sets out a definition of competition culture and presents the competition culture survey results around seven key constituencies: 1) The Government; 2) The Judiciary; 3) The Legal Community; 4) The Business Community; 5) Members of the Public; 6) The Media; 7) Academia.
+Competition Culture Project Report on Competition Compliance (2021) This report is based on the insights and views from 28 Member Agencies and 13 NGAs.
+The project aims to: 1) promote the exchange of competition agencies' experiences in encouraging companies to foster a culture of competition compliance, which may include implementing a compliance program; and 2) to collect insights from Non-Governmental Advisors (NGAs), many of whom have experience in advising on, designing, or studying compliance programs, on how to develop an effective program.
+Such insights may include how to secure support for a compliance program from key decisionmakers, as well as the design and implementation of the program itself.
+Competition Culture Project Report (2015) This report based on a survey of 49 ICN members sets out a definition of competition culture and presents the competition culture survey results around seven key constituencies: 1) The Government; 2) The Judiciary; 3) The Legal Community; 4) The Business Community; 5) Members of the Public; 6) The Media; 7) Academia.